 Lawson Minerd was born on Oct.
 24, 1859 at Hexebarger, near Kingwood, Somerset County, PA, the son of Charles and Adaline (Harbaugh) Minerd.
 He was active in our family's reunions in the 1910s and '20s.

-At the age of eight, Lawson and his parents and siblings moved to a farm at Nicolay (Maple Summit), near Mill Run, Fayette County, PA, an area where Lawson's great-grandparents had settled as pioneers in 1791.
-He grew up knowing many of his extended cousins in and around Fayette and Somerset Counties, PA.
+Lawson grew up knowing many of his extended cousins in and around Fayette and Somerset Counties, PA.
+At the age of eight, he and his parents and siblings moved to a farm along the Old Turkeyfoot Road at Nicolay (Maple Summit), near Mill Run, Fayette County, PA, an area where Lawson's great-grandparents had settled as pioneers in 1791.
+He remained on that farm for the next 59 years of his long life.

 On Dec.
-20, 1890, at the age of 31, Lawson married 24-year-old Lutitia Steyer (1866-1946), the daughter of Daniel R. and Celesta Ann (Growall) Steyer of Mill Run, Fayette County.
-They were seven years apart in age.
-The ceremony took place at Connellsville, Fayette County, and the photo above is their wedding portrait.
-(The two families were close.
-Lawson's step-cousin, Marshall Ellsworth Rowan, married Lutitia's sister, Jennie Steyer; and another step-cousin, Charles Ross Burkholder, married Lutitia's sister Ida Steyer.)
+20, 1890, at the age of 31, Lawson married 24-year-old Lutitia Steyer (Oct.
+28, 1866-1946), the daughter of Daniel R. and Celesta Ann (Growall) Steyer of Mill Run, Fayette County.
+Husband wife were seven years apart in age.
+The ceremony took place at Connellsville, Fayette County.

-They lived on an 70-acre portion of the farm owned by Lawson's parents at Maple Summit, and spent virtually all their adult years there as farmers.
+They lived on an 70-acre portion of the farm owned by Lawson's parents at Maple Summit and spent most of their adult years there toiling the soil as farmers.

-Active in community work, in 1904, Lawson served as a school director of Stewart Twp., Fayette County.
-He also was an elder of the Peoples United Church of Maple Summit, just a short distance from their farm, circa 1897 through 1912.
-In February 1936, Lawson made some remarks at a surprise party for Rev. Paul A. Morris at the parsonage of the Mill Run United Brethren Church.
+Then in February 1936, Lawson made some remarks at a surprise party for Rev. Paul A. Morris at the parsonage of the Mill Run United Brethren Church.
 In reporting on the event, the Connellsville Daily Courier said: "A fine program, directed by Mrs. F.B.
 Livingston, included group singing, solos, readings, recitations and addresses by D.L.
 Dickey, superintendent of the Sunday school, and Lawson Minerd.
 Rev. Morris responded with remarks of appreciation."

 The family received shocking news in 1905 when Lutitia's brother Albert Steyer, living in South Dakota, was killed in a railroad accident.